NEONScience/NEON-Data-Skills/_posts/data-institutes/2016-01-01-capstone-project.md

  This includes:

  * Organize your project data, code and outputs.
- * Write your code in a shareable format (RMD or Jupyter Notebooks) you can clearly document the steps.
+ * Write your code in a shareable format (RMarkdown or Jupyter Notebooks) you can clearly document the steps.

 You will submit the code used to work with and process your data, via Github.